ghimirebibek/podcastfy/README.md

 ## Features ✨

-- Generate conversational content from multiple-sources and formats (images, websites, YouTube, and PDFs)
+- Generate conversational content from multiple sources and formats (images, websites, YouTube, and PDFs).
 - Customize transcript and audio generation (e.g. style, language, structure, length)
-- Create podcasts from pre-existing or edited transcripts
+- Create podcasts from pre-existing or edited transcripts.
 - Support for advanced text-to-speech models (OpenAI, ElevenLabs and Edge)
 - Support for running local llms for transcript generation (increased privacy and control)
 - Seamless CLI and Python package integration for automated workflows